-Certifications and Reporting Submissions Rating: Operational Guidance $\checkmark$ Submit all four quarterly vacancy certifications by the end of the month following the quarter end. $\checkmark$ Submit all four quarters of Tenants Accounts Receivables (TAR) application within 60 days of quarter end. $\checkmark$ Submit all four quarterly operating statements within 60 days of the quarter end.
+Rating: Certifications and Reporting Submissions Operational Guidance Submit all four quarterly vacancy certifications by the end of the month following the quarter end. マ マ Submit all four quarters of Tenants Accounts Receivables (TAR) application within 60 days of quarter end.
+Submit all four quarterly operating statements within 60 days of the quarter end.
 Schedule board meetings well in advance.
 Consider scheduling a backup date to ensure you are able to have your board vote/approval in time to meet reporting deadlines.
-Set a recurring appointment in your email calendar for help remembering reporting dates and deadlines. $\checkmark$ Other: Please refer to PHN 2018-08 for deadline to submit year end certifications, the year end Top 5 Form, Tenant Accounts Receivables (TAR) data and quarterly/year-end financial statements.
+Set a recurring appointment in your email calendar for help remembering reporting dates and deadlines.
+Other:

 Adjusted Net Income/Revenue Rating: Corrective Action Revenue: Update and adhere to rent collection policy Update marketing plan Update internal policies related to vacant unit turnover Review rent roll to identify outstanding rents and/or patterns of rent delinquency.
-Review operating statements to identify trends in revenue collection such as LHA-wide or development-centered rent issues.
+Review operating statements to identify trends in revenue collection such as LHA-wide or development- centered rent issues.
 Follow tenant selection best practices to improve vacancy turnover (pulling lists in CHAMP as soon as vacancy occurs and previewing list to prescreen in advance of vacancies as needed) Set up repayment agreements with tenants as soon as tenant becomes in arrears; do not let large balances accrue.
 Make it easier for tenants to pay rent.
-For example, consider online payments, lockboxes for night time drop-off or extended office hours Review budget reports with both fee accountant/financial staff and your board to stay on top of revenue trends.
+For example, consider online payments, lockboxes for night time drop- off or extended office hours Review budget reports with both fee accountant/financial staff and your board to stay on top of revenue trends.
 Ensure rent determinations are completed regularly and are in adherence with DHCD policy